akrinos/akrinos.github.io/_pages/researchprojects.md

 </p></center>

 This project involves ongoing long-term culture experiments as well as sequencing prior to and following the dynamic process of thermal acclimation.
 In all, I will grow and measure >12 strains of _Emiliania huxleyi_ in the lab by the time the project concludes.

-## Probing the ecological community of Lake Mendota using time series metagenomics

-Long-term modeling of the ecology of Lake Mendota has resulted in a consortium of tools and datasets which can be used to draw inference on the health of the ecosystem.
-One of these resources is a vast, nearly 20-year time series of the diversity of the lake as assessed by metagenomics.
-As part of an internship with the Joint Genome Institute, I collaborated with researchers at the University of Wisconsin to analyze metagenomic data from the last 20 years at this site.